IBS Program Forms and Documents

 IBS policy regarding thesis committee membership from outside the University:

-The University of Minnesota allows Ph.D.-level scientists from outside the University to participate in student thesis committees and approval of outside thesis committee members are dealt with on a case-by-case basis.
+The University of Minnesota allows Ph.D.-level scientists from outside the University to participate in student thesis committees.
+Approval of outside thesis committee members are dealt with on a case-by-case basis.
 The IBS Executive Committee reviews these requests and forwards recommendations to the Associate Vice Chancellor for Graduate Programs on the Duluth campus, who then approves or denies these requests.
 Outside members generally have expertise that does not exist within the University (e.g., they often work for governmental agencies) and provide a valuable service to our program.
-As many of these outside members do not work in academic settings and are unfamiliar with programmatic and University expectations, IBS graduate students may include members from outside the University on their thesis committees; however, M.S. student thesis committees must be comprised of at least three faculty members with graduate appointments at the University of Minnesota.
-Similarly, doctoral student thesis committees must be comprised of at least four faculty members having graduate appointments at the University of Minnesota.
+IBS graduate students may include members from outside the University on their thesis committees; however, M.S. student thesis committees must be comprised of at least three faculty members with graduate appointments at the University of Minnesota.
+Doctoral student thesis committees must be comprised of at least four members, with three members having graduate appointments at the University of Minnesota.
 The intent behind the policy is to create a consistent basis for the formation of thesis committees.

 The following websites contains information for the official policy and approval process: